hectorplinio/katas/README.md

 This exercise sums all numbers in an array and returns the total.

 For more details, please refer to the [README](src/sumNumbersFromArray/README.md) inside the `src/sumNumbersFromArray` directory.

+### Kata 3: findMaxNumberFromArray

+This exercise finds and returns the maximum number in an array of numbers.

+For more details, please refer to the [README](src/findMaxNumberFromArray/README.md) inside the `src/findMaxNumberFromArray` directory.

 ## Development